-The NHS made contact with clinically extremely vulnerable people to provide further advice on how to stay COVID safe in March 2020.
+The NHS made contact with clinically extremely vulnerable people to provide further advice on shielding and how to stay COVID safe at the start of the pandemic.
 This included many people with Huntington's disease.

 As Huntington’s disease is a progressive illness, the risk to someone who carries the gene or has very early symptoms is not increased, unless they have another underlying health condition.
 However, as the disease progresses, people may have swallowing difficulties, become prone to chest infections, have weakness of the respiratory system; all of which could make them much more vulnerable to COVID-19.